Contents

 Profanity Filter Example Description

-In this example we will create a simple input which will allow a user to input some sentences which will be filtered using profanity filter, if our filter found any bad word in sentence then it will replace it with * (You can also customise * with whatever you want).
+In this example, we will create a simple input that will allow a user to input some sentences which will be filtered using a profanity filter, if our filter found any bad word in a sentence then it will replace it with * (You can also customize * with whatever you want).

 To Make a React Native App